 Since arriving in Thailand, however – and perhaps foreseeably – we have discovered that things aren’t as cheap as they used to be.
-Judging by the grumbling we’ve heard among some of the backpacking community, it seems that many people arrived here with similar preconceptions and false expectations.
+Judging by the grumbling we’ve heard among some of the backpacking community, it seems that many people arrived here with similar preconceptions about cheap prices.

 Thailand’s super-low-cost reputation may be a hangover from the early 2000s, when the country was recovering from the Asian economic crisis of 1997, and the tourism sector began its modern boom.
-It was never going to stay like that, but is that a bad thing?
-When we tourists complain about rising prices in Thailand, we are essentially complaining about people’s lives getting better.
+It was never going to stay like that, but is that really a bad thing?
+While there are up and down sides to tourism of course, particularly with regard to sustainability – the economic boost in Thailand has helped to improve many people’s lives.

 1. Tourism in Thailand is at an all-time high

-The main driver for Thailand’s rising prices is the continuous influx of new tourists, which is fueling economic growth and creating more opportunities for local businesses.
+The main driver for Thailand’s rising prices is the continuous influx of new tourists, which is fuelling economic growth and creating more opportunities for local businesses.

 According to official data from the country’s department of tourism, the number of foreigners visiting Thailand broke 35 million for the first time in 2017, nearly 3 million more than the previous year, and more than triple the 10.87 million visitors in 2002.